-Another good tactic for indefinitely deferring action is to research endlessly.
+Another good tactic for indefinitely deferring action is to "research" by bingeing information endlessly.
 Read all the books, watch all the YouTube videos, take all the courses, read the blogs.
 Take a ton of notes.

 Do everything except work on the task at hand.
 Remember, you only move closer to your goals if you work towards them daily.
 We don't want that.